-Note: For tax years beginning on or after January 1, 2014, a taxpayer who does not have health insurance meeting both the Massachusetts standard of creditable coverage and the federal standard dard of minimum essential coverage may be subject to both the Massachusetts penalty and the federal shared responsibility payment.
+Note: For tax years beginning on or after January 1, 2014, a taxpayer who does not have health insurance meeting both the Massachusetts standard of creditable coverage and the federal standard of minimum essential coverage may be subject to both the Massachusetts penalty and the federal shared responsibility payment.
 However, if a taxpayer is subject to both the Massachusetts penalty and the federal shared responsibility payment, the amount of the taxpayer's Massachusetts penalty is reduced to account for payment of a federal shared responsibility payment.
 If the federal shared responsibility payment is greater than the amount that the taxpayer would owe as the Massachusetts penalty, the Massachusetts penalty is reduced to 0.

-Enter in line 35c the amount of the federal shared responsibility payment (federal healthcare penalty) from U.S. Form 1040, Schedule 4, line 61.
+Multiply the amount of the federal shared responsibility payment (federal healthcare penalty) from U.S. Form 1040, Schedule 4, line 61 by Form 1-NR/PY, line 3 and enter the result in line 39c.